Healthcare SaaS definition

 • Security and privacy protection mechanisms

-After gathering technical specifications, you need to select a cloud architecture based on the required resources and data isolation.
+After learning modern architecture best practices and gathering technical specifications, you need to select a cloud microservices architecture based on the required resources and data isolation.
 Your options include single-tenant and multi-tenant SaaS:

-• Single-tenant SaaS.
-This architecture isolates your application, database, and supporting infrastructure from other users on a SaaS platform.
-This means fewer security vulnerabilities and a customizable environment with separate compute resources.
-However, this model requires significant investments and won’t let you easily scale your resources once you identify inefficiencies.
+• Single-tenant SaaS architecture isolates your application, database, and supporting infrastructure from other users.
+This means fewer security vulnerabilities and a customizable environment with separate computing resources.
+However, this model won’t let you easily scale your resources once you identify inefficiencies.

-• Multi-tenant SaaS.
-Multi-tenancy architectures isolate your data, but you have to share software instances, computing resources, and datasets with other users.
+• Multi-tenant SaaS architectures isolate your data, but you have to share software instances, computing resources, and datasets with other users.
 You get to use a complex and scalable infrastructure, which is also maintained by the provider.

 An authorization server takes care of resource-heavy processes that happen every time someone tries to access your SaaS platform.
 The server must check credentials, affiliation, and process additional authentication mechanisms before granting an access token.
 This might happen hundreds or thousands of times a minute.
-So, it’s advisable to reduce the burden on your server with third-party rights management tools like AcroSSO.
+So, it’s advisable to reduce the burden on your server with third-party rights management tools.

 5. Develop an MVP